The best Intraday Trading strategies are:

 In the previous article, you learned What is Intraday Trading and determined that it is suitable for you.

-Now It’s time to hunt for Intraday Trading Strategies and start making money.
+Now it’s time to hunt for the Best Intraday Trading Strategies and start making money.
 Let’s get started!

 What is a Trading Strategy?

 Trading Strategy / Intraday Trading Strategy is a set of predefined rules used by traders to buy and sell stocks.
 These rules define the entry, target, stop loss, risk-to-reward ratio, and position sizing of every single trade.

 Also Read: How to do Intraday Trading for Beginners?

 Before we get into the crux of the topic, you need to know some basic charting techniques.

 Basic charting techniques

 When the stock changes its direction, it forms a pivot point.
 The highest point of the candle is called the pivot high, and the lowest point of the candle is called the pivot low, as indicated in the image above.

 A pivot high is formed when the stock peaks while moving upwards.
 Three candles create a pivot high; that is, there must be a candle to the lower left and lower right of the pivot high candle.